Creeper World

 Creeper World is a tower defense real-time strategy video game developed by Knuckle Cracker.
-The player must survive the onslaught of the titular blue mass, known as Creeper, which rises up the playing field and attempts to destroy their base of operations, Odin City.
+The player must survive the onslaught of the titular blue "creeper" mass, which rises up on the playing field and attempts to destroy the base of operations, Odin City.

 Two expansions were subsequently released.
 The first, Creeper World: Evermore, features randomly generated new maps that are generated daily.
 The second, Creeper World: User Space, features new graphics and a selection of 14 maps created by fans and collected by the original creators.

 Gameplay

 Creeper World is a mix of real-time strategy and tower defense, where there is only one enemy and it can only be repelled rather than destroyed.
-The player must hold back a purple mass called the "Creeper", which has already destroyed most of humanity and is now attacking Odin City, humanity's last bastion.
+The player must hold back a bluish-purple mass called the "Creeper", which has already destroyed most of humanity and is now attacking Odin City, humanity's last bastion.
 This is done by placing towers onto the battlefield which shoot at the Creeper.
 The main goal of the game is to connect the player's base to energy totems through the use of energy collectors and relays; doing so opens a jump gate which allows Odin City to teleport to a new planet and attempt to escape the Creeper again.